-The fact that the moduli spaces appearing in the definition of $\delta$ are of dimension $0$ (and so can be counted) along with the fact that $\delta^2=0$ (up to some known correction) is the subject of our first two main theorems: \emph{Transversality} [Theorem \ref{transversality} ] and \emph{Compactness} [Theorem \ref{mcompact} ].
-We state their abridged versions in Theorem \ref{main theorem introduction}.
+The fact that the moduli spaces appearing in the definition of $\delta$ are compact of dimension $0$, along with the fact that $\delta^2=0$ (up to deformation by a \emph{weak Maurer-Cartan solution}) is the subject of our first two main theorems: \emph{Transversality} (Theorem \ref{transversality}) and \emph{Compactness} (Theorem \ref{mcompact}).
+We state these, minus some technical details, in Theorem \ref{main theorem introduction}.

-We obtain transversality for pearly Morse flows in $E$ using a geometric/Hamiltonian perturbation system, based on that of \cite{CM} \cite{CW1} (hence the rational $L_B\subset B$ assumption).
-The Hamiltonian part of the perturbation system is as follows: It turns out that lifting a disk $v:(D,\partial\rightarrow (B,L_B)$ to $\tilde{u}:(D,\partial D)\rightarrow (E,L)$ corresponds to solving the boundary value problem

-where $X_h^{0,1}$ is the $F$-vector field valued one-form on $D$ that prescribes the holonomy in $v^*E$ [c.f. \cite{salamonakveld}, \cite{gromov} 1.4, \cite{ms2} Chapter 8].
-We exploit the full power of this fact in the sequel.

-Compactness is an easier story.
-The main point is that the almost complex perturbation data must satisfy important coherence conditions \cite{CM} \cite{CW2}, and in addition must be compatible with ``forgetting pearls that map to a single fiber".